gitbitex/gitbitex-web/README.md

 static SOCKET_SERVER = 'wss://gitbitex.com:8080/ws';
 ```

-## Problems?
+## Questions?
-Please let me know if you have any problems.
+Please let me know if you have any questions.
 You can submit an issue or send me an email
 (liyongsheng@me.com)

+## Contributing
+This project welcomes contributions and suggestions and we are excited to work with the power user community to build the best exchange in the world